react-navigation/react-navigation.github.io/docs/stack-navigator.md

 Whether transition animation should be enabled on the screen.
 If you set it to `false`, the screen won't animate when pushing or popping.
 Defaults to `true`.

+#### `animationTypeForReplace`

+The type of animation to use when this screen replaces another screen.
+It takes the following values:

+- `push` - The animation of a new screen being pushed will be used
+- `pop` - The animation of a screen being popped will be used

+Defaults to `push`.

+When `pop` is used, the `pop` animation is applied to the screen being replaced.

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to `true` on iOS, `false` on Android.

 #### `gestureResponseDistance`

 Object to override the distance of touch start from the edge of the screen to recognize gestures.
-It takes the following properties:
+The object can contain the following properties:

 - `horizontal` - _number_ - Distance for horizontal direction.
 Defaults to 25.
 - `vertical` - _number_ - Distance for vertical direction.
 Defaults to 135.